dhruvx19/Usage_Tracker/README.md

 - **C++ Compiler**: Required for building the Windows service.
 - **Boost Libraries**: Required for WebSocket communication.

+Here’s the installation guide formatted for a GitHub README:

 ### Installation

 1. **Clone the Repository**: